-Because these existing public lighting assets are owned by the DNSP, no other party may undertake works on these assets unless they are authorised to do so by the DNSP.
+Where public lighting assets are owned by the DNSP, no other party may undertake works on these assets unless they are authorised to do so by the DNSP.

-The connection and augmentation of new public lighting assets are dealt with under:
+Connection and augmentation works for new public lighting assets are dealt with under:

-- section 3 of the Public Lighting Code, and - the ESCV's Guideline 14, which applies the same tendering provisions to these services as are discussed in section 2.5.3.2 above.
+- section 3 of the Public Lighting Code, and - the ESCV's Guideline 14, which applies the same tendering provisions to these services as those discussed in section 2.7.3.2 of this chapter.

 The Public Lighting Code provides further guidance on the responsibilities of DNSPs.
-The Public Lighting Code only applies to the Victorian DNSPs and deals with the way in which they are required to provide all (standard and non-standard) public lighting services for assets that are owned by the Victorian DNSPs.
+The Code only applies to the Victorian DNSPs and deals with the way in which they are required to provide all (standard and non-standard) public lighting services for assets that are owned by the Victorian DNSPs.
 It does not apply to assets owned by other parties.
 Importantly, under the Public Lighting Code, a Victorian DNSP is not required to construct new public lighting assets, or to alter, relocate or replace, existing public lighting assets, until it receives a design brief from a public lighting customer in accordance with the public lighting standards.